radsungura/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. prints all single digit numbers of base 10 starting from 0
 6.  prints all single digit numbers of base 10 starting from 0
 7. prints the lowercase alphabet in reverse
+8. prints all the numbers of base 16 in lowercase